MicrosoftDocs/Viva/Viva/glint/introduction-viva-glint.md

 # Introduction to Microsoft Viva Glint

 Viva Glint is a people-driven platform that provides visibility into the health of your organization and guides effective action.
-Viva Glint believes that ongoing, frequent communications to solicit and collect employee feedback is essential to an organization's success.
-Viva Glint offers engagement, lifecycle, and other survey programs as a way to collect targeted, rich insights from their people.
+Viva Glint knows that ongoing, frequent surveying to collect employee feedback is essential to an organization's success.
+Viva Glint offers engagement, lifecycle, and other survey programs as a way to collect targeted, rich insights from your people.
 These insights translate into actionable opportunities to improve business.
 The world's leading brands use our programs to increase employee engagement, develop their people and culture, and improve business results.

 ## Watch this short video for a Viva Glint introduction